jaimevera/chargingsystemDocumentation/README.md

 # chargingsystemDocumentation
-Documentation of the master thesis "Charging system for mobile robots with ROS".
+Documentation of the master thesis "Charging dock system for mobile robots with ROS".